brmather/pycurious/README.md

 This will compile all C and Fortran sources and install them to the user directory (omit the `--user` flag to install to the system directory).

-Remember to delete the `build` directory if you are upgrading this package.
+Remember to delete the build folder if you are upgrading this package.